 Please notify us as soon as your gift has been initiated: firstname.lastname@example.org or call 202-330-2379

 Remember, your gift must be paid directly from your IRA account to Clean Water Fund to qualify.
 Be sure to consult your tax or financial advisor for details specific to your individual situation.
+Read our blog on IRA giving to learn more or download this page to print at home and share.

 More about IRA Donations